morten-krogh/cgen/README.md

 and need a container of products.

-Several options are available to C developers.
+Several approaches are available to C developers.

-### First approach
+### Static allocation of a large array

 The first approach in C is to allocate a large array to start with